|THE UNIVERSITY OF ALABAMA GRADUATE CATALOG|

 Expedited Admission for University of Alabama Seniors.
 Undergraduate seniors in participating departments enrolled at The University of Alabama who have completed at least 91 hours, have overall GPAs of 3.0 or better, are recommended by the faculty in their departments, and wish to apply for admission to graduate study in their current fields may be eligible for an expedited admissions process by completing the Bachelor's to Master's/Doctoral program application.
 Students should contact the department or program for details.
 Students who plan to seek scholarships or fellowships are strongly encouraged to follow the application procedures outlined under "Regular Admission."

 Irregular Postgraduate (IPG) Admission.
-A person who makes application and is not admitted to the Graduate School may, on the recommendation of the department or division concerned and with the approval of the dean of the Graduate School, seek admission as an irregular postgraduate (IPG) student, for the purpose of attempting to qualify for admission to the Graduate School.
+A person who applies but is not admitted to the Graduate School may, on the recommendation of the department or division concerned and with the approval of the dean of the Graduate School, seek admission as an irregular postgraduate (IPG) student, for the purpose of attempting to qualify for admission to the Graduate School.
 An applicant who is denied admission must not assume that this procedure is available to all; specific instructions will be given to those who are eligible.

 Work taken as an irregular postgraduate cannot be counted as graduate credit at the time it is taken or at a later date.
 IPG students register as undergraduates and receive undergraduate credit for all work completed.
 Upon completion of the required program of IPG studies (no less than 12 semester hours of advanced-level undergraduate credit taken from full-time graduate faculty of The University of Alabama), the student must request a review of the application for admission to the Graduate School within 12 months of the initial requested entrance date, or a new application accompanied by a nonrefundable application fee must be submitted.